Vancouver Whitecaps FC: Year-by-year

 This is a partial list of the last five seasons completed by the Whitecaps.
 For the full season-by-season history, see List of Vancouver Whitecaps FC seasons.
 For a historical list encompassing results from the previous two incarnations of the club, see History of Vancouver Whitecaps FC.

 International tournaments

-CONCACAF Champions League
+CONCACAF Champions Cup

-Vancouver has qualified for the CONCACAF Champions League three times, the first in the 2015–16 edition of the tournament.
+Vancouver has qualified for the CONCACAF Champions Cup four times, the first in the 2015–16 edition of the tournament.